redhat-na-ssa/gpu-workshop/README-parallel.md

-# Approaches to Accelerate Model Training on GPUs with Parallel Processing
+# Approaches to Accelerate ML Model Training on GPUs with Parallel Processing

 (Currently a work in progress)

 ## Overview

-Why is parallel processing important?
+Why is parallel processing useful for AIML?

-- Training execution run times on a single GPU are prohibitive
+- When training execution run times on a single GPU are prohibitive.
-- Data sizes exceed the memory of a single GPU
+- When data sizes exceed the memory of a single GPU.
-- Model (neural network) sizes exceed the memory of a single GPU
+- When model (neural network) sizes exceed the memory of a single GPU.

 ### Approaches